NET-ZERO BUILDING COMMITMENT

 Aligned with refreshed Green Mark 2021 standards.

-In 2023, we concluded a Whole Life Carbon Assessment (WLCA) in Singapore using five existing Group assets across different typologies.
+In 2023, we concluded a Whole Life Carbon Assessment (WLCA) in Singapore using five existing Group assets across different typologies – residential, retail, hotel and mixed developments.
+This allowed us to understand the carbon footprint of an asset at different stages of their lifecycle – from construction, maintenance to operations.

 In July 2024, the Company piloted the City Green Tenant Bonus (CGTB) Programme, a first-of-its-kind decarbonisation initiative aimed at tenants at our corporate office, Republic Plaza, to reduce Scope 3 carbon emissions.
 Building on our Green Lease initiative, this programme incentivises tenants to adopt sustainable practices and cut energy consumption.